boris081/CS188-Project/README.md

 > 2019-Aug-10

-All 5 projects finished and I am working on written prolems for the coming final.
+All 5 projects finished and I am working on written problems for the coming final.

 This is an unforgettable course that I really suffered but harvested.